lostandfound.io

 I found a small green budgie this afternoon around 4:15pm near the Navy Pier entrance on Grand Ave and Lake Shore Drive.
 It has a bright yellow face, blue tail feathers, and a blue leg band marked with the number 24.
 The bird seems tame and chirps a bit when I talk to it, so I stayed close and kept it on my forearm for a minute to calm it down.
 If anyone recognizes this bird, I’m happy to help reunite it with its owner through the app—it's clearly someone's cherished pet and looks well cared for.

-Chicago about 2 months ago
+Chicago 2 months ago

 found A